How Did Camp Lejeune Water Cause Non-Hodgkin’s Lymphoma?

 None of these claims have been settled yet so there are no reported settlement values.
 Our team will provide examples of settlement payouts once the first cases have concluded.

 There are many types of injuries and illnesses associated with the toxic water contamination at Camp Lejeune, so each claimant will likely receive a unique compensation payout.

-The Congressional Budget Office has predicted that total payouts and settlements for all those affected will exceed $6 billion and will be paid out over the next decade.
+The Congressional Budget Office has predicted that total payouts and settlements for all those affected will exceed $21 billion.